 A typical wage garnishment notice provides:

 Employees in Georgia are protected from losing their jobs due to a single wage garnishment under Georgia law.
-Additionally, it restricts the highest amount of wages that can be taken.
-These caps are determined by the number of dependents, filing status, and income level.
-When deciding how much to withhold for taxes, employers must comply with all relevant state and federal laws.
+Additionally, state and federal rules restrict the highest amount of wages that can be taken.
+Employers must comply with all relevant state and federal laws when determining how much to withhold for taxes.

-A portion of an employee's regular paycheck, for example, is withheld to cover back taxes.
+A portion of an employee's regular paycheck is withheld to cover back taxes.
 The deduction, like other withholdings, is shown on the pay statement.
-The employee's income level and exemption claim determine the amount withheld.
-However, until the Georgia Department of Revenue certifies that the debt has been paid off or the account is settled through an alternative payment plan, it remains in effect.
+The employee's income level and any applicable exemption claims determine the amount withheld.
+Until the Georgia Department of Revenue certifies that the debt has been paid off or the account is settled through an alternative payment plan, the garnishment remains in effect.

 A Georgia wage garnishment order serves as both a collection tool and a legal enforcement measure.
 Understanding its definition, the required employer actions, and employee protections helps taxpayers take informed steps toward resolving outstanding debts while maintaining compliance with state collection laws.